willia4/jw_muscadine/README.md

 I also think that a system for publishing longer essay-level non-micro blogs is inevitable, but I want to actually build up a backlog of essays to publish before starting that work.

 The publishing interface is a little rough today.
 One day, I'd like to polish that if only as a treat for myself (since I'm the only that ever uses it).
-And, if there's any enthusiasm from others, possibly even rework the data model to be multi-user.
+And, if there's any traction from others, possibly even rework the data model to be multi-user.

 [mastodon]: https://joinmastodon.org/